 Trying to reach everyone usually means that you are not reaching anyone.
 That’s why it’s essential to know your audience and to target it directly.
 The better you understand your market, the more likely you’ll be able to use personalization on your ads.

 To understand your audience best and to know their behaviours, you should focus on the below steps:

-- Compile, process gathered data about your customers,
+- Compile and process gathered data about your customers,